By Melissa Dedina

 Many of these suggestions aim to increase cultural competency as well as language competency.
 It’s hard to fully appreciate one without having the other – no matter how well you know the words and structures of the language, if all your cultural references are to your home culture, people will still have trouble understanding you!
 Plus, no matter how much you know about the culture, if you don’t speak the language well, you won’t understand its heart.

-Below is the third in this series of posts on how to improve a second language, this time supercharging it in fun and fascinating ways:
+What follows is the fourth in this series of posts on how to improve a second language, this time taking a look at our attitude:

-I hope you enjoyed these 7 tips for how to supercharge your second language in fun and enjoyable ways.
+I hope you can find as many ways as possible to cultivate these four attitudes into your second language mastery.
 Stay tune for the next post in this series!

 Have you implemented any of the suggestions listed in this post?
 How did they work for you?
-Do you have additional tips and suggestions for how we can improve our languages with the help of fun resources?
+Do you have additional tips and suggestions for how cultivating good attitudes can help in second language mastery?
 Share it in the comments section!